dextr-cloud/dextr-docs/docs/_pages/faq.md

 - ***Does Dextr build anything in our AWS  portal?***

-During the onboarding process, Dextr uses a CloudFormation template to create an IAM user, Dextr, that has permissions necessary to the configuration of your Amazon Connect instance.
+During the onboarding process, Dextr uses a CloudFormation template to create an IAM user that has permissions necessary to the configuration of your Amazon Connect instance.
 Dextr also generates several lambda functions and a Kinesis stream in your portal.

 - ***Does Dextr use Encryption?***